 As a writer, Cate Cohen has always been motivated by her desire to see (and play) dynamic female characters on stage and screen.
-As a college theater student, her frustration with the glaring lack of roles for young female students was the inspiration for her first play- the semi-autobiographical So What’s For Dinner, based on her real-life family of 7 women and one man.
+As a college theater student, her frustration with the glaring lack of roles for young female students was the inspiration for her first play- the semi-autobiographical So What’s For Dinner, based on her real-life experiences growing up with 5 sisters.

-When she isn’t busy in front of the camera, Cate can still be found creating entertaining and enlightening stories centered around wonderfully complicated female and female-indentifying characters.
-Recent projects include her one-hour family drama pilot, Pretense, and her 1/2 hour dramedy pilot, Enamorata.
+When she isn’t busy in front of the camera, Cate can still be found creating stories about wonderfully complicated female characters, often inspired by her real-life experiences.
+Recent projects include her 1/2 hour dramedy, Out of Line (based on her time as a Rockette), the one-hour family drama pilot, Pretense, and her 1/2 hour dramedy pilot, Hairapy (about a financially strapped hairstylist who starts charging extra to give life advice to her clients.)

 A Covid Birthday Message